igodhand/datadev-tableau-pulse-api/jupyter/README.md

+## Setup

+You can use my sample SuperStoreDataDev.tdsx to publish to your Tableau Cloud site with TableauServerClient (TSC) and run the Jupyter Notebook in sequences.

 ## Step 0: Authenticate

 Sample code to authenticate with Tableau using a Personal Access Token, obtain a JSON response, and create